skramm/homog2d/manual.md

 ### Testing

-A unit-test program is included, it is build and run with `make test`.
+A unit-test program is included, it is build and run with `$ make test`.
 If you have Opencv installed on your machine, you can run the additional tests that make sure the Opencv binding stuff runs fine by passing make option `USE_OPENCV=Y`:
 ```
 make test USE_OPENCV=Y
 ```

+A second test target is included: `$ make testall`.
+It will run the test program 3 times, one for each numerical data type (`float`, `double`, and `long double`).

 ### Build options
 <a name="options"></a>